dev-wd/dev-wd.github.io/_swift/2019-11-24-tableview-rxswift-example.md

 ---

-Applying UITableview with RxSwift in various situations is an issue for junier developer like me.
+Applying UITableview with RxSwift in various situations is an difficult issue for junier developer including me.

-Of course, their are several other ways to implement these tableview.
-It's not the answer, but one of many things.
+Of course, there are other ways to implement these tableview.
+Nevertheless, it is the one of answers

-I hope you save time with these both example code and explanation.
+I hope my example codes and explanation help you to save your time.

 - Overall Code : https://github.com/dev-wd/tableview_with_rxswift_example